When Does Fall Start in Texas?

 This is because of the mild temperatures experienced in these seasons, which makes them the best times for tourists to hang around here.

-Fall is even more recommendable because it has less rain, lower day temperatures, and not as many tourists as in the summer.
+Fall is even more recommendable because it has less rain, lower day temperatures, and fewer tourists than in the summer.

 What Is the Worst Time to Visit Texas?